potassco/asprilo/docs/visualizer.md

 This is the user manual of the instance and plan visualizer of [ASPRILO](index.md).

 # Installation
 It is recommended to install the visualizer with anaconda.
 First download and install Anaconda from [www.anaconda.com/download](https://www.anaconda.com/download).
-Then add the potassco and the `asprilo` channel to your `Anaconda` enviroment.
+Then add the potassco channel to your `Anaconda` enviroment.
-`conda config --add channels asprilo`
 `conda config --add channels potassco`
 Now you can download and install the visualizer with the conda command:
+`conda install asprilo-visualizer`
+You can also install the visualizer without adding channels to your configuration by using just the command:
-`conda install visualizer`
+`conda install asprilo-visualizer -c potassco`.
 Anaconda should install all requirements by itself.
 Use `viz` to run the visualizer.

 You can install the visualizer manually by downloading its source code from [https://github.com/potassco/asprilo](https://github.com/potassco/asprilo).
 But you must install all requirements by yourself.
 There is no support for this variant.